-YouTube Updates its Impersonation Policy to Combat Rising Re-Use of Creator Content
+YouTube Updates Its Impersonation Policy to Combat Rising Re-Use of Creator Content

 “If you operate a fan channel, make sure you state so explicitly in your channel name or handle.
 It should be obvious to your viewers that your channel doesn't represent the original creator, artist or entity your channel is celebrating.”

-YouTube further explains the more specific focus of the change, which is to stop users from re-posting other people’s content, and presenting it as their own.
+YouTube further explains that the more specific focus of the change is to stop users from re-posting other people’s content and presenting it as their own.

 “For example, channels claiming to be a 'fan account', but actually posing as another's channel and reuploading their content would not be allowed.
 Another example would be channels with the same name and avatar or banner as another channel, with the only difference being a space inserted into the name or a zero replacing the letter O, would not be allowed.”